josieparis/guppy-colour-polymorphism/README.md

 Colormesh can be found here: https://github.com/J0vid/Colormesh Publication with example data can be found here on bioRxiv: doi: https://doi.org/10.1101/2020.07.17.205369

+##### NB these analyses and scripts were performed and written by Mitchel Daniel

-## R script for performing DAPC and fish image DAPC loading heatmaps:
+### R script for performing DAPC and fish image DAPC loading heatmaps:
-### This script also creates the components for Figure 1 and Supplementary Figure 1
+#### This script also creates the components for Figure 1 and Supplementary Figure 1
 01_DAPC_heatmaps.R

-## R script for performing and plotting phenotype data PCAs:
+### R script for plotting phenotype data PCAs:
-### This script also creates the components for Supplementary Figure 2
+#### This script also creates the components for Supplementary Figure 2
 02_phenotype_data_PCA_plots.R

+## R script for performing phenotype data permutations
+#### This script also creates the components for Supplementary Figure 3
+03_phenotype_perm.R

-##
+## LG12 coordinate liftover
+The LG12 coordinates were lifted over from the genome available in Fraser et al 2020 GBE (https://doi.org/10.1093/gbe/evaa187) to add additional contigs placed by Deborah Charlesworth's genetic maps:

+The function for liftover of chr12 coordinates is: update_chr12_liftover.R

+The updates to the files are run in an R script (and bash to sort the vcf files afterwards)

+chr12_liftover.R

+## Poolfstat to calculate FST and allele frequencies:
+Poolfstat is available here: https://cran.r-project.org/web/packages/poolfstat/index.html

+Script to calculate pairwise FST and allele freqs using poolfstat: poolfstat_FST_AFs.R

+## R script for perfoming Z_FST_PCA anlaysis and figures:
+#### This script also creates figure components for Figure 2a,b and d and Supplementary Figures 4,6 and 8
+Z_FST_PCA_analysis.R

+## R script for pairwise FST:
+#### This script also creates figure components for Supplementary Figures 5 and 7
+raw_pairwise_fst.R

+## R script for performing Z_pi_PCA analysis and figures:
+### This script also creates figure components for Supplementary Figures 9 & 11
+To calculate pi in 10kb windows we use a custom function (written by Jim Whiting) pool_pi.R

+To run the function and create the figures: